 Transliteration:( Wa laa taqtulun nafsal latee harramal laahu illaa bilhaqq; wa man qutila mazlooman faqad ja'alnaa liwaliyyihee sultaanan falaa yusrif fil qatli innahoo kaana mansooraa )

-79. It is reported in Sawaiqe Muharriqah that Hazrat Abdullah ibn Abbas (May Allah be pleased with him) said to Hazrat Alli (May) Allah be pleased with him) that Hazrat Ameer Muawiya (May Allah be pleased with him) is quite right in his demand for avenging the death of Hazrat Uthman (May Allah be pleased with him), because he is his true guardian.
-If you show laxity in seeking retaliation or punishing his murderers Hazrat Muawiya will use this as an excuse to take control over the empire.
-He used this verse to substantiate his argument.
+It is reported in Sawaiq Muharriqah that Hazrat Abdullah ibn Abbas (may Allah be pleased with him) told Hazrat Ali (may Allah be pleased with him) that Hazrat Ameer Muawiya (may Allah be pleased with him) was justified in demanding justice for the martyrdom of Hazrat Uthman (may Allah be pleased with him)—as his rightful guardian.

 33. And do not kill anyone whose killing Allah has forbidden, except for a just cause.
 And whoever is killed wrongfully (not by mistake), We have given his heir the authority.
 But let him not exceed limits in the matter of taking life.
 Verily, he is helped.